Mikhail Yudin (serial killer)

-Biography
+Early life

 A native from the village of Nagorny in Altai Krai, Yudin lived with his mother and brother.
 After the end of 8th grade of secondary school, he served in the army, and following his discharge, he left for the Novosibirsk Oblast, to the city of Iskitim, where he worked at a construction site.
 From an early age, acquaintances noted Yudin's sullenness and his stiffness in communicating with people.
 According to them, his character changed only when in a state of intoxication.
 In the summer of 1998, Yudin moved to the city of Berdsk, where he met a woman and began living with her, also starting work as a constructor.